2021 Ikast-Brande municipal election

 Since the 2007 municipal reform, Ikast-Brande Municipality have only had mayors from Venstre.
-In 2017 the traditional blue bloc parties won 15 of the 23 seats, and Ib Lauritsen would took over from Carsten Kissmeyer who did not stand for re-election.
+In 2017 the traditional blue bloc parties won 15 of the 23 seats, and Ib Lauritsen would take over from Carsten Kissmeyer who did not stand for re-election.

 The blue bloc would again win 15 seats in this election, however Venstre would lose 2 seats, while the Conservatives gained 2 seats.
-Danish People's Party would also lose a seat, while the The New Right, who stood for the first time in Ikast-Brande, would gain one.
+Danish People's Party would also lose a seat, while New Right, who stood for the first time in Ikast-Brande, would gain one.
 Eventually it was announced that Ib Lauritsen from Venstre would continue as mayor for a second term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.